bduanmu/System-Monitoring-Tool/README.md

 The number of samples and the delay should both be positive integers.
 Should invalid inputs (i.e. 0, -12, "akljf") be passed in, the default values will be used.
 For the sake of accuracy and formatting, **it is assumed that the number of samples is less than the width of the terminal and the delay is greater than 10000 microseconds.** The program still runs with such inputs, but unexpected results may occur.

+**It is also assumed the user does not resize their terminal while the program is running, as otherwise the graphs will be outputted incorrectly.**

 Examples:
 * `./system-monitoring-tool`
     * 20 samples with 500000 microseconds delay, showing memory usage, CPU usage, and cores info.